Skip to main content

 Loading Arrow Data

 Applications often start with loading some Arrow formatted data.
-The Arrow API provides several ways to do this, but in many cases, the simplest approach is to use Table.from().
+In most cases the simplest path is tableFromIPC().

 const response = await fetch(dataUrl);